wenjiec0313/sep10-freedom-project/prep/content.md

   * All of the telescope are great ways fro us to discover and detect things(radio waves, stars, light)
   * There's also the gravitional wave detector that measures tiny ripple in spacetime
   * There's also Neutrino detectors that captures elusive subatomic particles from space
+  * X-ray and gamma-ray telescopes Because Earth's atmosphere blocks these high-energy wavelengths, these telescopes are launched into space.
+The Chandra X-ray Observatory is a prime example.
+  * These telescopes help observe X-ray and Gamma rays as earth's atmosphere blockes these high-energy wavelengths preventing us from observing and learning more about them
+*  Most Complex
   * Spectrometers that analyze the light from stars and galaxies to determine their composition  and other propties
   * Space probes, Robotic  spacecraft that are sent to study celestial bodies up close
   * These space probes can be great hardware for us to get a first impression of this celestial bodies, safe or not? and etc